shahidost/Baseline4VTKEL/README.md

 - xml.etree.ElementTree library(+)
 - Inernet connection for enabling PIKES tool

-### Running VTKEL system:
+### Running VT-LinKEr:
-Follow step by step these [guidelines](https://github.com/shahidost/Baseline4VTKEL/tree/master/source) to run VTKEL system in your local machine.
+Follow step by step these [guidelines](https://github.com/shahidost/Baseline4VTKEL/tree/master/source) to run VT-LinKEr system in your local machine.

-### Quality of VTKEL baseline:
+### Quality of VT-LinKEr:
 The quality of *VTKEL* system evaluation is shown in below *Table* and for details evaluations please read our paper:

 <p align="center">